FrederikLeed/LocalGroupMembershipLifeCylceMaintenance/README.md

 ![image](https://github.com/FrederikLeed/LocalGroupMembershipLifeCylceMaintenance/assets/37104276/c479e7ab-ddd7-412f-80fe-58d2364d9870)
 ![image](https://github.com/FrederikLeed/LocalGroupMembershipLifeCylceMaintenance/assets/37104276/18fc1b8a-f70b-468f-9bac-39daf9316de3)

 Then adding the desired membership.
+Policies are evaluated locally, which makes local environment variables accessible.

+NB!
+When this policy is applied.
+Access to servers is managed in Active Directory.
+Before applying the policy, make sure to review current access and replicate in the groups created in previous steps to prevent business disruption.
+Blog post about how to review: https://go2know.it/windows/Server-Inventory-GroupMemberships/
 ![image](https://github.com/FrederikLeed/LocalGroupMembershipLifeCylceMaintenance/assets/37104276/e6093e0d-9c41-453d-b1be-fce5bdc233a6)

 ```powershell